AngarosGamer/PythonChromecastPlayer/README.md

 ### From source

+Verified to work on Windows - other operating systems are unverified

 If you plan to install Chromecast Player directly from the source code, here's a reminder of the steps to take:
  - Download the code from GitHub
  - Using pip: `pip install -r requirements.txt` to install package and libraries